This website belongs to anindependent consultantof the company Platinum Health / Purium.

 Answer:

 Initially not very well, I would say.
 And my biggest mistake was that I still had contact with Manuel.
-And he had met a new, hot, young network that he absolutely had to show me.
-We could be right at the beginning and "really cash in".
+And he had discovered a new, hot, young network that he absolutely had to show me.
+We could be there right from the start and "really cash in."

 I don't know what possessed me, but I let him show me this company.
 It was the extremely short-lived company MegaKonzept.